 The dish was excellent.
 Somewhere between kimchi guk and galbi tang : hearty with a bit of spice, well balanced, well seasoned.
 I could eat this every day of the week, twice on Sundays.
 Perpetually amazed at how the Japanese, even at a public cafeteria of a government agency in a sleepy suburb, are always so good at getting food so right.

-Japan is now the 14th country and Wakoshi is the 26th city outside of Korea where I’ve eaten Korean food in a restaurant (cafeteria, close enough) (roughly in order of experience):
+Japan is now the 14th country and Wakoshi is the 27th city outside of Korea where I’ve eaten Korean food (see KOREAN ABROAD).

 Mission to Japan, Day 3 (see previously 7.265 Negibasashi Maki).

 In Tokyo.
 Here to attend/facilitate a workshop on childhood obesity, Tuesday thru Friday.
 Arrived Sunday morning.
 Flying back to Manila on Saturday.

 I would get so fat — noting that I am already well within the obese BMI range — if I were to live in Japan, surrounded by so much food that’s low in calories, sugar, fat, and salt, high in nutritive value.